-While the output values of the third column are already of interest for the user, they are yet to be presented in a perceptive way.
-To bridge the gap between those values and the perception modules in the right-most column, the fourth column allows to map the values to different scales or colors.
+To bridge the gap between those values and the perception modules in the rightmost column, the fourth column allows to map the values to different scales or colors.
 An example for the color mapping would be that depending on the number of events, the resulting color slowly changes from green to yellow and finally to red.
 As a scale a linear or a logarithmic function can be defined to adapt the values to be used in the last step.
-The interval of the averaged speed, e.g., can be changed from 0 to 20 m/s to values between 0 and 50.
+For example, the interval of the averaged speed could be changed from 0 to 20 m/s to values between 0 and 50.

 The final stage of the pipeline, represented by the rightmost column of blocks, describes the way the values or colors from the previous stages affect the appearance of the nodes.
 Values, like the number of MAC transmissions, can be used to vary the radius of a node, to display a bar chart above the node using a corresponding radius or height, or to show a text flowing above the node and displaying the value.
-In the same way, colors may be assigned either to the bar chart or to the nodes itself.
+In the same way, colors may be assigned either to the bar chart or to the nodes themselves.